SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

      1. The CPU cost per tuple
      2. The CPU cost for processing each index entry
-     3. The CPU ost per operator or function
+     3. The CPU cost per operator or function

    * Communication cost (for parallel and distributed system)